bartljl20200316/food-order-emulator/Readme.md

 Download [Kafka](https://kafka.apache.org/quickstart) if local env don't have.

 ### Start Kafka
+Kafka server should be started before running program or unit test.

 For windows, run following command to start zookeeper and kafka server:
 ```
 > cd kafka_2.12-2.4.1\